sagarmal624/DepedencyInjectation/README.md

 # Dependency Injection (DI)

-JavaTpoint Defination-The Dependency Injection is a design pattern that removes the dependency of the programs.
+The Dependency Injection is a design pattern that removes the dependency of the programs.
 Dependency Injection means that container automatically injects the dependency of each class based on bean definition.